jenniferpham/all-trails-restaurants/README.md

 - hover over map marker displays info window on the map
 - on mobile view, either list or map is hidden depending on which list or map button the user clicks on
 - number of stars correspond to user rating (rounded average rating to nearest 0.5)
+- sort ratings from high to low and from low to high with filter button in header
+- restaurant info links to google details page

 # Getting Started with Create React App